Joyce rules out retirement after Zhang rematch loss

 Briton Joe Joyce says losing his heavyweight rematch against Zhilei Zhang is "not the end of the world" and has ruled out retirement.

-The 38-year-old walked on to a powerful right hook in the third round on Saturday to suffer a second consecutive stoppage loss to China's Zhang.
+The 38-year-old was knocked out in the third round on Saturday to suffer a second consecutive stoppage loss to China's Zhang.

 Zhang, 40, retained the WBO 'interim' belt and a potential world-title shot.

-"I'm going to have a bit off time.
-Reflect and review where I went wrong," Joyce told BBC Sport post-fight.
+"I'm going to [take] a bit of time... reflect and review where I went wrong," Joyce told BBC Sport post-fight.

-Asked if he may consider hanging up the gloves, Joyce - battered and bruised backstage at Wembley's OVO Arena but still willing to speak - replied without hesitation: "No chance."
+Asked if he may consider hanging up the gloves, Joyce - battered and bruised backstage at Wembley's OVO Arena but still willing to speak - replied without hesitation: "No chance.

-He added: "I'm feeling good, I'm feeling OK.
+"I'm feeling good, I'm feeling OK.
 It's not the end of the world.
-I can rebuild and comeback."
+I can rebuild and come back."

 'There's plenty of learning to do'